 A. Furco, VP Public Engagement, University of Minnesota.
 Personal communication: January 22, 2014.

-Figure 2 depicts the elements that give structure to the work of the Community Partnership/Engagement Units (Vancouver and Okanagan respectively).
-The units, guided by the stated intent (Why), will take on the role of enablers to reduce barriers and increase opportunities so high quality CE can thrive (Role of CP/E Units).
-To do so, the units will develop and/or leverage tools including strategic partnerships, awards/recognition, institutional navigation and more (Tools).
+Figure 2 depicts the elements that give structure to the work of Community Engagement.
+Guided by the stated intent (Why), we will takes on the role of enablers to reduce barriers and increase opportunities so high quality reciprocal engagement can thrive.
+To do so, we will develop and/or leverage tools including strategic partnerships, awards/recognition, institutional navigation and more (Tools).
 The units will also develop principles to support excellent CE and redirect harmful or damaging forms of engagement.
 Tools are further described in Appendix A.